Request for Proposals

 The project site is located on BLM managed land on the south side of the stream.
 The culvert is located on BLM Road 37-7-13 and provides public access and potential access for timber hauling to at least 3 miles of road and 4 square miles of public land above the stream crossing.
 There are private lands located beyond the BLM culvert.
 The APWC is working on this project in partnership with the BLM Grants Pass Field Office.

-WATTS TOPPIN FISH PASSAGE PROJECT
+(CLOSED) WATTS TOPPIN FISH PASSAGE PROJECT

 General Information & Proposal Documents